 Your delivery will be smooth if your baby is in the right position that is head-down.
 But if the baby is in a breech position, a normal delivery could become a problem.

-What If The Baby Is In Breech Position?
+What If The Baby Is In A Breech Position?

 By the time you enter labor, the baby moves down into the pelvis with its head down for easy passage through the vagina.
 But if the baby has its buttocks or legs down, it is called a breech presentation.

-Such situation arises in some cases of twin pregnancies, in the absence of sufficient amniotic fluid, the presence of uterine fibroids, and also due to physical abnormalities in the baby (16).
+Such a situation arises in some cases of twin pregnancies, in the absence of sufficient amniotic fluid, the presence of uterine fibroidsiXAbnormal benign growths in or on the uterine wall. , and also due to physical abnormalities in the baby (18).

 In the case of breech presentation, your OB/GYN will do a pelvic examination or an ultrasound scan to confirm the breech.
-Once it is confirmed, they might suggest a C-section or external cephalic version (ECV), where the doctor would change the baby’s position manually.
+Once it is confirmed, they might suggest a cesarean section or external cephalic version (ECV), where the doctor would change the baby’s position manually.

 Tips To Help You Cope With Labor